-Indonesia says it has found more virulent bird flu strainDecember 11th, 2012 in Diseases, Conditions, Syndromes /
+Indonesia says it has found more virulent bird flu strainDecember 11, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Indonesia has identified the bird flu virus that killed hundreds of thousands of ducks in recent weeks as a more virulent type which is new to the country, according to a letter seen Tuesday.